Pell court breaches cost media $1 million

 Companies agreed in February to pay $650,000 in prosecution costs and make a formal apology to County Court Chief Judge Peter Kidd.
 They admitted 21 charges, whittled down from more than 100 initially.

-In his sentence, Justice Dixon rejected a prosecution claim that media companies had deliberately published reports in order to pressure Judge Kidd into removing the orders.
+In his sentence, Justice Dixon rejected a prosecution claim that media companies had deliberately published reports to pressure Judge Kidd into removing the orders.

 But he was satisfied the companies took a calculated risk by intentionally publishing the report, and not in an honest but mistaken belief that it was OK to do so.